Redesigning a File Upload Experience

 By identifying and targeting usability issues that the existing flow fell short of, I delivered a new upload experience that improved upon efficiency, visibility, and more.

-Reduced total # of clicks needed to upload a file by 60%.
+Reduced clicks needed to upload a file by 60%.
 From 9 clicks down to 3 clicks.

 Improved feature discoverability and ease of access by adding a second upload flow entry point on the Overview page